 Computer technology does this every few years.
 Remember when a terabyte hard drive was absolutely unthinkable?

-Speaking of storage, back when CDROMs were first introduced, most of them were in fact barely filled up (many actually containing the equivalent of just a dozen 5 1/4" floppy disks, just a drop compared to the media's 700 Megabyte capacity).
-One article from an issue of Amiga World magazine back in those days commented about the problems of what to fill them up with during a review of a CDROM drive for the Amiga 500.
-Now compare that to today's Blu-Ray technology, with one rewritable variant announced to have a capacity of 200 Gigabytes.
+When CD-ROMs were first introduced, most of them were in fact barely filled up (many actually containing the equivalent of just a dozen 5 1/4" floppy disks, just a drop compared to the media's 700 Megabyte capacity).
+One article from an issue of Amiga World magazine back in those days commented about the problems of what to fill them up with during a review of a CD-ROM drive for the Amiga 500.
+Compare that to today's Blu-Ray disks, with one rewritable variant announced to have a capacity of 200 Gigabytes.

 On computing power, we've went from $1000 per GFLOP (a measurement of computing power) in 2000, to $1.80 in 2011.
 In fact, it's possible to build a supercomputer class machine for less than $3000 if you pick the right parts.